 Literacy and Numeracy Leaders

 Students are given the opportunity to assist both their peers and younger students in their literacy and numeracy learning.
 This is a fantastic opportunity for students to develop their leadership and communication skills.
-In order to take part, students might go through an application process as there are often paid opportunities for literacy and numeracy interventions.
+In order to take part, students might go through an application process as there are sometimes paid opportunities for literacy and numeracy interventions.

 Orange Jackets & Active Play Scheme